GuillaumeRossolini/rpi-home/README.md

 It's your choice whether you want to shut it down with an SSH command (`sudo shutdown now` then wait until the blinking light stops) or by unpluging the power cable, but either action needs to happen before changing the hardware configuration.
 The safest way is the SSH command followed by unplugging the cable.

-# Setting up a new Raspberry Pi (all except the Pico models)
+# Flashing the microSD card for a Raspberry Pi (all except the Pico models)

+_Flashing_ is what we call the process of erasing a flash drive (in this case a microSD card) and installing a new operating system on it (in this case the Raspberry OS).

 _[Last verified with Raspberry Pi OS Lite (32-bit) released 2023-02-21 and (64-bit) released 2023-02-21]_